mosaicml/composer/docs/source/models.rst

 composer.models
 ===============

-Models provided to :class:`~composer.trainer.Trainer` must use the basic interface specified by :class:`~composer.models.ComposerModel`.
+Models provided to :class:`~composer.trainer.trainer.Trainer` must use the basic interface specified by :class:`ComposerModel`.

-Additionally, for convenience we provide a number of extensions of :class:`~composer.models.ComposerModel` as detailed below.
+Additionally, for convenience we provide a number of extensions of :class:`ComposerModel` as detailed below.

 .. currentmodule:: composer.models